निधये सर्वविद्यानां भिषजे भवरोगिणाम् ।

 स्वयमाचरते यस्मादाचार्यस्तेन च उच्यते ॥

-That means, an “Acharya” is one who not only consolidates the knowledge and essence of a Shastra and assimilates it within himself, but he also establishes its structure and substance in the tradition.
+That means, an “Acharya” is one who not only consolidates the knowledge and essence of a Sastra and assimilates it within himself, but he also establishes its structure and substance in the tradition.
 Not just that, he also harmonizes its eternal values in his own life.

 In other words, an acharya is a person who has obtained the deepest insights into the highest philosophical truth through sustained practice, akin to performing Tapas or penance.
 By performing such a Tapas, the Acharya will live these truths.
 This is the reason that Tapas is elevated to Himalayan heights in hundreds of verses spread across our entire traditional lore.
 The Mahanarayana Upanishad dedicates a brief section which beautifully paints the glory of Tapas.

 And this approach is entirely consistent with the true spirit of Sanatana Dharma: patience, compassion, sustained effort, and a sense of debt to nature and to the future generations.
-In other words, the notions of Rta and Rna absent in any other culture.
+In other words, the notions of Rta and Rna, absent in any other culture.

 It is obvious that a Guru or Acharya of this stature had to essentially and consciously cultivate certain qualities in his own personality and character.
 Some of these qualities are quite familiar already: Satya (Truth), Ahimsa (non-violence), Shauca (hygiene), Asteya (non-covetousness), Brahmacharya (mastery over the senses), Aparigraha (non-seeking), etc. In fact, Aparigraha is regarded as one of the highest values in our tradition.
-For a panoramic illustration of how Aparigraha was practiced by our Rishis and Acharyas, Devudu Narasimha Sastri’s novel-trio “Mahabrahmana, Mahakshatriya and Mahadarshana” offers exquisite insights.
+For a panoramic illustration of how Aparigraha was practiced by our Rishis and Acharyas, Devudu Narasimha Sastri’s novel triad, “Mahabrahmana, Mahakshatriya and Mahadarshana” offers exquisite insights.

 And so, the only way a student could “learn” these qualities was through the example of a real, living person.
 One cultivates character and qualities.
 One does not “read” them.
 Thus, the student had to live with the Guru, the Acharya.
 This conception is behind the institution of Gurukula, which still continues to exist.
 The Gurukula is perhaps the oldest educational institution in the world that’s running unbroken till today.
 Across Bharata.
 What does that tell you about the genius of our Rishis and Gurus?